-The district attorney thinks this is a practical admission of Ho guilt.
-Notwithstanding Holmes mark, his counsel says that he prove an alibi in his client's case says that Holmes was not in Towhen the Pietzel children wendered.
-This, he says, can be by Mrs. Howard, Holmes' third who is at present living wi mother in Franklin, Ind.
-The authorities place but lit fidence in the alibi story and a fied Holmes is the murderer
+The district attorney this this is a practical admission of guilt.
+Notwithstanding Holmark, his counsel says the prove an alibi in his client's asys that Holmes was not in when the Pietzel children was the holmes.
+Holmes the by Mra.
+Howard, Holmes the who is at present living we mother in Franklin, Ind.

+The authorities place but in fidence in the alibi story and a fied Holmes is the murderer.